Closed consultation: Draft guidance on decentralized clinical trials

-Health Canada has drafted a guidance document on decentralized clinical trials.
-The draft guidance outlines regulatory considerations and practical strategies for conducting clinical trials with decentralized elements in Canada.
-These considerations are set out in Part C, Division 5 of the Food and Drug Regulations and supported by the International Council for Harmonization Guideline for Good Clinical Practice (ICH E6).
+Health Canada has published a draft guidance document on decentralized clinical trials.
+This document describes the current regulatory considerations and practical strategies for conducting clinical trials with decentralized elements in Canada.

 - clinical trial sponsors and investigators